 It was seen after studying the blood that the elevATP had increased blood levels of ATP by 40% after 60 minutes.

 Now imagine, what could you achieve if you could do 40% more work in the gym?
 Since volume is a huge driver in muscle hypertrophy, this could foreseeably land you far better gains from your workout session.

 That’s not all though.
 If you are replenishing the ATP in your muscles faster after each workout session, this also means quicker recovery times.
 This means you can get back into the gym again sooner to train once again, thus your frequency can increase.
 If your frequency increases, this can lead to superior results once again2.

-What’s interesting is that in research examining frequency, we see an increase in response and progress when subjects divide the amount of work they are doing in one session between three sessions instead, but keep volume constant.
+What’s interesting is that in research examining frequency, we see an increase in response and progress when subjects keep their workout volume constant but divide the amount of work they do in one session into three sessions instead.
 When you take elevATP however, you can bump up your total volume because you have the ATP to do it.
 So now not only are you training more frequently, but you’re doing more volume as well.